 Finals are just around the corner.
 That means it’s time to buckle down and start to focus on your study plans.
 Forming good study habits could make or break how well you perform on your exams.
 Staying productive while studying can be difficult.
-Here are 8 productivity tips and study tips for college students who are preparing for finals.
+Here are 8 productivity tips and study tips for college students who are preparing for finals in their in-person or online courses.

 1. Pay attention in class